Good Clinical Practice training (for researchers)

 To access an online training module in GCP you should contact your local Trust Research Office.
 (The training is provided by NIHR)

-Personal and Public Involvement (PPI) for researchers
+Personal and Public Involvement (PPI) training

-HSC R&D Division in partnership with Macmillan Cancer Support and the Northern Ireland Cancer Trials Centre deliver workshops on Building Research Partnerships, which are designed for people interested in getting involved in research and researchers interested in involving the public, patients and carers in their research.
+HSC R&D Division in partnership with the Northern Ireland Cancer Trials Centre have designed 'Building Research Partnerships (NI)' training.
+This is designed for people interested in getting involved in research as partners rather participnats, and researchers interested in involving the public, patients and carers in their research.

 e-learning courses